4. Prevent and mitigate (linkage)

 You shall establish action plans for risk suppliers, with a particular focus on the most significant risks identified.

-The action plans shall be documented, communicated with risk suppliers if developed in consultation, and include:
+The action plans shall be documented and include:

-- Measures – descriptions of how you intend to prevent and mitigate the adverse impact, including the identified root cause.
+- Measures – descriptions of how you will prevent and mitigate the adverse impact.

-- Timeframes – dates for when the measures must have been implemented.
+- Timeframes – dates by which the measures must be implemented.

-- Responsible persons – persons responsible for the implementation of the measures.
+- Responsible persons – individuals responsible for implementing the measures.

-Below are proposed measures for the examples provided above.
+Below are proposed measures linked to the examples above.

 | Examples of linkage | Proposed measures |